shuox/acrn-hypervisor/doc/developer-guides/hld/hv-io-emulation.rst

 External Interfaces
 ===================

-The following structures represent an I/O request. *struct vhm_request* is the main structure and the others are detailed representations of I/O requests of different kinds.
+The following structures represent an I/O request. *struct acrn_io_request* is the main structure and the others are detailed representations of I/O requests of different kinds.